-2. Camp out – you can do this at a campsite in your own area, or you can even have a camp out in your backyard.
+- Camp out: You can do this at a campsite in your own area.
+Or, you can even have a camp out in your backyard.
+Don’t want to head outside, here are some ideas for indoor campouts!

-3. Sign up for a workshop or activity you can do as a family.
-Look into cooking lessons, tennis lessons, or walking tours.
+- Sign up for a workshop or activity you can do as a family.
+Look into cooking lessons, tennis lessons or walking tours.

-7. Join a country club or community pool.
+- Join a country club or community pool.
 Some clubs in smaller cities offer membership for as little as $50 a month.
-Consider it an investment in keeping your kids active, this summer.
-Call around to see if you can find "summer only" specials.
+Consider it an investment in keeping your kids active this summer.
+Call around to see if you can find “summer only” specials.

-9. If you have a beach, lake or river nearby, check the paper or internet for bargains on rentals.
+- If you have a beach, lake or river nearby, check the paper or Internet for bargains on rentals.
 Since fewer people are traveling this summer, you might be able to get a great deal.

-10. Visit a local art museum with your kids.
-Once they've seen the paintings, sculpture, photography and other creative works, give them some drawing paper, some modeling clay or a camera and let them recreate their own favorites at home.
-Then create a gallery in your family room, featuring their finished works of art.
+- Visit a local art museum with your kids.
+Once they’ve seen the paintings, sculpture, photography, and other creative works, give them some drawing paper, some modeling clay or a camera, and let them recreate their own favorites at home.
+Then create a gallery in your family room featuring their finished works of art.

 And, even though you won’t be getting far away, sometimes just a change of scenery is all the boost you need.